If your morning latte is the only thing that stops you falling asleep on your desk, you may be worried about the idea of giving it up.

 - Water – your body needs more water during pregnancy, you should be drinking eight glasses a day, so water is a great choice for a drink to replace coffee.
 If you’re not great at drinking water, try adding a slice or two of lemon and/or lime, or keeping a water bottle on hand and taking sips, or have a straw in your glass and sip.

-Check out our article on tea during pregnancy for more suggestions of teas that you can enjoy during pregnancy.
+Check out our article Tea During Pregnancy – Teas To Drink And Teas To Avoid for more suggestions of teas that you can enjoy during pregnancy.

 Going Caffeine Free